tuxfuxch/yarc/README.md

 #About yarc (yet another remote control)

-A web based remote control for Kodi (former XBMC) optimized for mobile friendly use.
+A web based remote control for Kodi optimized for mobile friendly use.

 An introduction video can be found here: